Host plants:

 The eggs are not easy to find on the knotty, often lichen-rich sloes due to their color and the fact that they are partially covered with hair.

-The distribution ranges from parts of especially Northern Spain through central, southern and Southeastern Europe across Asia Minor, and thence far to southern Russia.
-In Central Europe Satyrium acaciae is found to the north approximately to the northern edge of the central German highlands and central Poland.
+The distribution ranges from parts of especially northern Spain through central, southern and southeastern Europe across Asia Minor, and thence far to southern Russia.
+In central Europe Satyrium acaciae is found to the north approximately to the northern edge of the central German low mountains and central Poland.